adrytech/adrytech/README.md

 ## I'm a YouTuber, Twitcher, Musician, TableTennis Player and Apprentice Developer!
-- 🌱 I’m currently learning to "Liceo Musicale" (AL)
+- 🌱 I am learning Java and JavaScript for Minecraft!
-- 👯 I collaborate whit MultiCore Network
+- 👯 I collaborate with @MultiCore Network
-- 💬 Ask me about: Minecraft Developer and DataPacker -->
+- 💥 I develop datapack, mod, plugin and script for Minecraft!
+- 💬 How to contact me?
+-- Email: adrytechbusiness@gmail.com
+-- [Telegram]
+-- Discord: _AdryTech_#6383
+-->
 <br />